 - a.
 These items need to be checked less frequently than every scan.
 Every hour is a reasonable interval. - b.
-Sky conditions entered as comments
+Sky conditions entered as comments in log Cloud cover, wind, precipitation, etc.

 - c.
 Disk pack full? - d.
 Check mk6=mstat?all output to see whether a disk pack has filled up and if so, swap it out with a fresh one.
 The disk pack that is not being recorded should always be a fresh one and a full disk pack should always be swapped out as soon as possible.
 This applies even if the one currently being recorded "should" be the last.